Deltaidiots/memoripilot/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
+3. Run `npm run compile` to build the extension
-3. Press F5 to launch the extension in debug mode
+4. Press F5 to launch the extension in debug mode
-4. In the new VS Code window (EDH), open the Chat panel
+5. In the new VS Code window (EDH), open a workspace
-5. Select "memory" from the dropdown
-6. Try interacting with the Memory Bank
+6. Start using GitHub Copilot Chat - the tools will be automatically available

 ## Known Issues

-- The extension currently relies on VS Code Chat API, not the GitHub Copilot Chat API directly
+- Language Model Tools API requires VS Code 1.101.0+ and GitHub Copilot
-- In EDH mode, you may need to click the "memory" participant again if it doesn't appear initially
+- In EDH mode, you may need to restart if tools don't appear initially
+- Fallback chat participant mode available when Language Model Tools API is not available

 ## Release Notes

+### 0.1.0 - Language Model Tools Integration

+- **NEW**: Native GitHub Copilot integration using VS Code Language Model Tools API
+- **NEW**: Automatic tool discovery and suggestion in Copilot Chat
+- **NEW**: Built-in confirmation dialogs for all operations
+- **NEW**: Direct tool referencing with `#toolName` syntax
+- **IMPROVED**: Enhanced error handling and user feedback
+- **MAINTAINED**: Backward compatibility with VS Code Chat participant
+- **MAINTAINED**: All existing memory bank functionality and modes

-### 0.0.1
+### 0.0.1 - Initial Release

 - Initial release with core functionality:
   - Memory bank file scaffolding and management